Joe Sestak: Education

 Sestak voted for the Improving Head Start Act and the College Cost Reduction and Access Act.
 He has a 100% lifetime rating from the National Education Association.

 Environment

 Sestak voted for the Waxman Markey American Clean Energy and Security Act (Cap and Trade) program.
 He has a 96% lifetime rating from the League of Conservation Voters and a 100% rating from PennEnvironment.
 Sestak was endorsed by the Sierra Club in his 2006 and 2008 Congressional election campaigns.
 He voted for the Renewable Energy and Energy Conservation Tax Act of 2007 and the New Direction for Energy Independence, National Security and Consumer Protection Act, and was an original cosponsor of the Climate Stewardship Act (H.R.
 620) and the Safe Climate Act.

 Gun rights

 Sestak supports gun control.
-He has a 100% rating from the Brady Campaign to Prevent Gun Violence and an F rating from the National Rifle Association.
+He has a 100% rating from the Brady Campaign to Prevent Gun Violence and an F rating from the NRA Political Victory Fund.

 Sestak has called for reinstatement of the federal ban on assault weapons.